Detective Grimoire: Tangle Tower (2019)

-The Mermaid Mask (2025)
+The Mermaid Mask (2026)

 In March 2020, SFB Games announced they were in the process of writing the next entry in the series, which wouldn't be called Tangle Tower 2 as it would be a brand new story with new characters.
-The sequel, titled The Mermaid's Tongue, was announced for PC and consoles on December 6, 2023 and was originally scheduled for release in 2024.
-It was later retitled to The Mermaid Mask.
-On the 3rd of December 2024, SFB Games announced that the game's release would be pushed back until 2025.
+The sequel, initially titled The Mermaid's Tongue, was announced for PC and consoles on December 6, 2023 and was originally scheduled for release in 2024, later being renamed to The Mermaid Mask.
+Due to the success of SFB Games' 2024 game Crow Country, which "diverted (their) attention a little longer than (they)’d initially intended", the game's release was pushed back.
+The game was released on Steam on July 16, 2026.

 Soundtracks

 Tangle Tower soundtrack

 SFB Games released the soundtrack to Tangle Tower on June 13, 2020 on services including Spotify, Google Play, and Apple Music using the CD Baby service.
 Tom Vian commented, "It's made us almost no money, but it's just nice to have it out there!".